Resources

 External hemorrhoids can make sitting down and bowel movements cause pain and discomfort.

-Treatment for Internal or External Hemorrhoids
+Treatment Options for Internal and External Hemorrhoids

 Whenever you feel you may be suffering from internal or external hemorrhoids, it’s always the best choice to consult with your doctor and get a diagnosis first before beginning any external hemorrhoids treatment.